-To fully appreciate the Beach Boys’ Little Deuce Coupe, which was released in October 1963, you have to accept that it’s possible to create a pop record with occasional moments of stunning beauty about the awesomeness of cars.
+To fully appreciate the Beach Boys' Little Deuce Coupe, you have to accept that it's possible to create a pop record with occasional moments of stunning beauty about the awesomeness of cars.

-Considered to be one of the earliest examples of a rock concept album, Coupe was the Beach Boys’ third LP in 1963 — a pretty breathless achievement.
-Like many of rock’s early artistic statements, it was inspired by a subject of teenage fascination, in this case the hot-rod phenomenon.
-A car-themed compilation album assembled by Capitol Records did big business in the summer of 1963, so a quick follow-up was devised, hitting stores just a few months later and just one month after the Beach Boys’ previous LP, Surfer Girl.
+Considered to be one of the earliest examples of a rock concept album, Little Deuce Coupe arrived on Oct.
+7 as the Beach Boys' third LP in 1963 – a pretty breathless achievement.
+Like many of rock's early artistic statements, it was inspired by a subject of teenage fascination, in this case the hot-rod phenomenon.
+A car-themed compilation album assembled by Capitol Records did big business that summer, so a quick follow-up was devised, hitting stores just a few months later and just one month after the Beach Boys' previous LP, Surfer Girl.

 For many fans, much of the Beach Boys' appeal lies in tracking the evolution (and, at times, total disintegration) of singer, songwriter and producer Brian Wilson.
 Coupe emerged at a moment when Wilson found himself divided between the constant demands of the teen-pop marketplace and his own ambitions to discover new sounds and define his musical era.